SaqibMehdi/2D-Buildings-to-3D-KML/README.md

 ## Citation
 If you use this repository in your research, please cite:
-> Mehdi, S., et al. (2025). *Optimal Urban Zones for GNSS-Based Troposphere Estimation using Urban Raytracing*.
-GPS Solutions (under review).
+> Mehdi, S., et al. (2025). *Identifying Healthy Urban Zones for GNSS-Based Tropospheric Delay Estimation Using 3D Ray-Tracing (under review).